23 January 2012

 About Copyright

-Copyright Agency Limited provides simple ways for people to reproduce, store and share words, images and other creative content, in return for fair payment.
+Copyright Agency provides simple ways for people to reproduce, store and share words, images and other creative content, in return for fair payment.
 In doing so, it connects the creators, owners and users of copyright material.

 Information sheets and guides